sspanak/tt9/docs/user-manual.md

 #### Voice Input takes a very long time to stop
 It is [a known problem](https://issuetracker.google.com/issues/158198432) on Android 10 that Google never fixed.
 It is not possible to mitigate it on the TT9 side.
 To stop the Voice Input operation, stay quiet for a couple of seconds.
 Android turns off the microphone automatically when it can not detect any speech.

+#### I need to use a QWERTY layout (touchscreen devices only)
+Traditional T9 is a T9 keyboard and as such, it does not provide a QWERTY-like layout.

+If you are still learning to use T9 and need to switch back occasionally, or you find it more convenient to type new words using QWERTY, swipe the Left F4 key to switch to a different keyboard.
+See the [virtual keys overview](#virtual-keys-overview) for more information.

+Most other keyboards allow switching back to Traditional T9 by holding the spacebar or the "change language" key.
+Check the respective readme or manual for more info.